Rjxda/jailbreak10/README.md

-/* ianbeer */
+# Jailbreak10

 READ THIS FIRST:
-if you do not have an iPod touch 6g running 10.1.1 (14b100) or and iPad mini 2 running 10.1.1 (14b100) this project will not work out of the box(*)!
+if you do not have an iPod touch 6g running 10.1.1 (14b100) or and iPad mini 2 running 10.1.1 (14b100) this project will not work out of the box*!
 You need to fix up a couple of offsets - see the section futher down "Adding support for more devices"

-(*) more precisely, I only have those devices and have only tested it on them.
+*More precisely, I only have those devices and have only tested it on them.

-(*) 1b4150 will probably also work, I haven't tested it.
+*1b4150 will probably also work, I haven't tested it.

 # Contents:
  1. Build Instructions